pjvds/goworkshop/README.md

 ## Hello World

-Every Go program is made up of package.
+Every Go program is made up of packages.
 Programs start running in package `main`.

 Package are imported with the `import` keyword, in our example the `fmt` package is imported and used to print to the console.